Special Sessions

 The session aims at bringing together early career researchers and leading experts on buildings and related structures.
 The meeting will foster discussion about which research avenues appear promising in light of recent progress and breakthroughs.

-Organisers: Eamonn O’Brien University of Auckland, NZ e.obrien@auckland.ac.nz; Heiko Dietrich, Monash University, AUS; Peter Brooksbank Bucknell University, USA.
+Organisers: Eamonn O’Brien (University of Auckland), e.obrien@auckland.ac.nz, NZ; Heiko Dietrich, Monash University, AUS; Peter Brooksbank Bucknell University, USA.

 Brief Description: This session will be devoted to groups and related algebraic structures with a particular focus on computational results, tools, and applications.
 The program will feature talks from researchers at various career stages with topics drawn from permutation groups, algebraic isomorphism problems, geometric group theory, finite geometries, multilinear algebra, and group-based cryptography.